 Template matching refinement applied to regular merge mode as being studied in Exploration Experiments 2 (EE2, JVET-U2024) is extended to other merge modes, namely CIIP, GPM, boundary sub-blocks, and Affine.
 This extension was implemented on top of the EE2 software and was tested according to the procedure described in the EE2 document.
 As compared with the EE2 tool-off anchor, the experimental results demonstrate 0.33% Y BD-rate reduction, with 118% encoder and 102% decoder runtime, for random access configuration.
 It is also reported that the Y BD-rate reduction of Class C/D/E in Low Delay B is 0.48%/0.55%/0.91%, respectively.

-Presented in session 15a.GPM similar to V0117, but here only one flag is used to enable TM for both partitions.
+Presented in session 15a.GPM similar to JVET-V0117, but here only one flag is used to enable TM for both partitions.

 In affine, only CPMVs are refined, and applied to all subblocks